My name is James Ellis and I am a full-time freelance writer and editor.

 I have had a number of short and flash fiction stories published as well as a travelogue of my journey through Central America.
 I am a Real Writers prizewinner, a Carers UK prizewinner, and I am on the BBC list of Promising Writers.

-I also provide a portfolio of writing services including educational, technical, business and proposal authoring; structural and developmental editing for fiction; creative writing tutoring and group workshopping; and new writer mentoring.
+I also provide a portfolio of writing services including educational, technical, business and proposal authoring; structural and developmental editing for fiction; creative writing tutoring and workshops; and mentoring for unpublished writers.
 My most recent writing workshops are:

 - Editing & Editors – Roles, Responsibilities & Outcomes